-Prerequisite: A minimum grade of C in NURS 071B and NURS 071S.
-Corequisite: NURS 072S.
-Applies the foundational concepts of nursing practice introduced in NURS 071A & 071B.
+Prerequisite: A minimum grade of C in NURS 071B and NURS 071S Corequisite: NURS 072S.
+Applies the foundational concepts of nursing practice introduced in NURS 071A & 071B

 Applies safe, humanistic, patient-centered care to a diverse patient population focusing on wellness and acute conditions of patients on the Maternal/Child Units.
 Concepts related to the individual patient introduced in NURS 071A and 071B are applied with additional select concepts that focus on care of patients on the maternal/child.
 Application of knowledge and skills occurs in a variety of clinical settings providing care to the childbearing family experiencing conditions requiring interventions.
-Internet access required.
+Internet and PC computer access with chrome web browser required in order to utilizes online NCLEX test preparation software, skills videos and to complete course materials utilizing word, excel and PDF documents.
+Purchase of Skill lab kits/supplies, uniforms and nursing equipment.

-NURS 072S
+NURS 072S 2.0 Units

-Nursing Simulation and Skills Lab II Prerequisite: A minimum grade of C in NURS 071B and a grade of Pass in NURS 071S.
+Nursing Simulation and Skills Lab II

+Prerequisite: A minimum grade of C in NURS 071B and a grade of

+Pass in NURS 071S